RAPIDREACH-CDAC-PROJECT/RapidReach-The-Courier-Services-Web-Application/README.md

-A full-stack courier platform streamlining parcel bookings, shipment tracking, and delivery management with dedicated dashboards for Customers, Employees, and Admins.
+A full-stack courier platform streamlining parcel bookings, shipment tracking, and delivery management with dedicated dashboards for Customers, Employees, and Admin.

 ---